krzentner/language-world/data/gpt-3.5-turbo/chain_md/reach-wall-1.md

-To reach to the target location with a short wall in the way, the robot should perform the following steps:
+Here are the steps the robot should follow to reach the target location with a short wall in the way reliably:

-1. Check if the target location is above the short wall.
-If it is not, move to a location from where the target location is visible.
+1. Move the robot's gripper close to the wall and stop.

-2. Move to the edge of the wall closest to the target location.
+2. Move the robot's gripper forward along the wall until it reaches the target location.

-3. Reach over the wall to the target location.
+3. If the robot cannot move forward without hitting the wall, then it should move the gripper up and over the wall and then move it back down on the other side.

-4. If the gripper is not close enough to the target location, move the gripper closer to the target location.
+4. Once the gripper is on the other side of the wall, move it towards the target location again until it reaches the final destination.

-5. Once the gripper is close enough, open the gripper to release any object that may have been picked up during the reach.
+The robot should make sure to move slowly and keep track of the distance to the wall to avoid hitting it.
+By lifting the gripper up and over the wall if it cannot move forward, the robot can navigate around obstacles and reach the target location successfully.